clij/clij-docs/referenceJava.md

 ## medianBox( ClearCLBuffer src,  ClearCLBuffer dst,  Integer kernelSizeX,  Integer kernelSizeY )

+Computes the local median of a pixels rectangular neighborhood.
+The rectangle is specified by its half-width and half-height (radius).

+For technical reasons, the area of the rectangle must have less than 1000 pixels.

 **Parameters**:  ClearCLBuffer src,  ClearCLBuffer dst,  Integer kernelSizeX,  Integer kernelSizeY